Course offerings (students enroll in 4 of the following courses):

-- POL 241 Environmental and River Politics
+- POL 241 Environmental and River Politics (meets SBS LAF)

-- ENV 310 Environmental Studies Field Seminar
+- ENV 310 Environmental Politics Field Seminar

-- BIO 499 Directed Research Project
+- POL/ENV/BIO 499 Directed Research Project (possible Keystone credit)

-- HPF 002 Lifetime Activity
+- HPE 002 Lifetime Activity: Canoeing

 Prof. Joe Underhill has been engaged in environmental politics for the last 30 years, from the Hudson River to San Francisco Bay to the Mississippi River.
 Prof. Underhill teaches in Political Science, Environmental Studies, and International Relations, and in 2010-12 he served as the Batalden Faculty Scholar in Applied Ethics.
 His experiential and interdisciplinary courses regularly take students off campus participation in Model UN in New York City, and studying comparative environmental politics in locations including Egypt, New Zealand, Nicaragua, and Tanzania.
 He has written and presented on the intersection of political psychology, security, and the environment and is author of the book Death and the Statesman (Palgrave, 2001).
 His most recent research examines the relationship between urban sustainability and environmental pedagogy.
 He has taken students out on the Mississippi for the past decade studying the impact of human activity on the river ecosystem and meeting with river rats and local activists in communities from St. Paul to Lake City to Wabasha.

 He will be accompanied by a Stream Ecologist and Conservation Biologist who will teach the Biology and Environmental Science courses.
 Stay tuned for details once this position is filled!
 In addition we will have numerous guest lecturers and site visits with field scientists and naturalists along the entire length of the river.